 The Properties window displays a selection of properties for a selected object that you can customize to change how the object looks and behaves in the 3D environment.
 Every time you select a different object in the 3D viewport or Explorer window, the Properties window updates accordingly to show that object's properties.

-Now that you're familiar with Studio's core UI and what they're responsible for, let's talk about ways you can continue learning about how to create with Studio.
+Now that you're familiar with Studio's core UI and what they're responsible for, you can continue learning about how to create with Studio.